 Satisfied employees are critical to any company’s success.
-The fight for good talent is as fierce as ever thanks to the shrinking talent pool.
-Today, organizations have to make sure that their employees are happy or risk losing them to the competition.
+The fight for good talent is as fierce as ever, thanks to the shrinking talent pool.
+Your organization needs to make sure that your employees are happy or you risk losing them to the competition.

 Why Should You Measure Employee Satisfaction?